The Writing and Learning Commons (WaLC) provides small-group tutoring for specific

 courses and what they expect of you as the tutor.

 - Work with other tutors and with instructors to ensure that a tutor visits each class

-to explain the WaLC’s policies and procedures.
+to advertise the WaLC’s services.

 - Encourage students to communicate with their instructors outside of class about their